Posted in: Pop Culture, Sports | Tagged: F1, Formula 1, times square

 - Guests can also shop curated Formula 1 products and collaborations, bringing race weekend energy to Manhattan.

-Formula 1 has partnered with tm:rw for an entirely new activation at the heart of Times Square, as they have a new special location you can visit during the Miami Grand Prix.
-The copmpany is billing this as a race weekend rebuilt in the center of Manhattan, as you can visit 220 West 42nd Street to play on racing simulators, check out the memorabilia collection, snag some special products, and more as they want those in NYC to enjoy the race in style without leaving the city.
-We have mroe details and a ton of photos from it below as the attrraction is open this weekend.
+The group tm:rw has started an entirely new activation at the heart of Times Square, as they have a new special location you can visit during the F1 Miami Grand Prix.
+The company is billing this as a race weekend rebuilt in the center of Manhattan, where you can visit 220 West 42nd Street to play on racing simulators, check out the memorabilia collection, snag some special products, and more, as they want those in NYC to enjoy the race in style without leaving the city.
+We have mroe details and a ton of photos from it below as the attraction is open this weekend.

 Enjoy F1 In The Comfort Of Times Square